-Ten people agreed to participate in the study: 8 nuclear medicine technologists, 1 medical physicist, and 1 nuclear medicine physician.
-There were 7 female participants.
-Nine participants worked in Australia and 1 in New Zealand.
-All participants had at least 5 y of experience working in nuclear medicine.
-All 10 completed round 1; however, only 9 participants completed rounds 2 and 3.
-Because all 10 participants were emailed the links to rounds 2 and 3 and their responses were anonymous, it is not known if the same participant was the nonresponder for both rounds.
+Ten people agreed to participate in the study: 8 nuclear medicine technologists, 1 medical physicist and 1 nuclear medicine physician.
+There were seven female participants.
+Nine participants worked in Australia and one in New Zealand.
+All participants had at least 5 years of experience working in nuclear medicine.
+All ten completed Round 1 however only 9 participants completed the Round 2 and 3 surveys.
+As all ten participants were emailed the links to Round 2 and 3 and their responses were anonymous, it is not known if the same participant was the non-responder for both rounds.

-Survey Rounds
+Survey rounds

 Three survey rounds were conducted between December 2013 and June 2014.
-After round 1, the results of the survey, including comments from the panel members, were tabulated and used to develop 12 statements for the round 2 questionnaire.
-Ten of these 12 statements achieved consensus agreement in round 2 (Table 1).
-Areas lacking consensus in round 2 included questioning of teenage girls and women with "cultural barriers," standard questions to ask, and use of pregnancy testing.
-These areas were further developed into 9 new statements for the round 3 questionnaire.
-In round 3, panel members were also asked to review and comment on the round 2 consensus statements.
-The responses and comments from round 3 resulted in 7 new statements achieving consensus and 1 statement from round 2 being revoked (Table 1).
-Panel members disagreed (62.5%) with asking women about hysterectomy and commented that asking about hysterectomy was not necessary if date of last menstrual period (LMP) was asked first, as this would "prompt them to say that they have had a hysterectomy."
+Following Round 1 the results of the survey, including comments from the panel members, were tabulated and used to develop 12 statements for the Round 2 questionnaire.
+Ten of these 12 statements achieved consensus agreement in Round 2 (Table 1).
+Areas of non-consensus in Round 2 included questioning of teenage girls and women with "cultural barriers", standard questions to ask, and use of pregnancy testing.
+These areas were further developed into 9 new statements for the Round 3 questionnaire.
+In Round 3, panel members were also asked to review and comment on the Round 2 consensus statements.
+The responses and comments from Round 2 being revoked (Table 1).
+Panel members disagreed (62.5%) with asking women about hysterectomy and commented that asking about hysterectomy was not necessary if LMP was asked first, as this would "prompt them to say that they have had a hysterectomy".